Bryan G. Cortnik, P.E., S.E.

 Bryan received his undergraduate degree from California State University, Chico and his Master’s from San Jose State University.
 Bryan’s services in earth retention engineering are in high demand.
 When not working, Bryan is an experienced fly fisherman and a regular cyclist on Bay Area roads.

 Doug Robertson, P.E., S.E.

 Doug is an advocate for architecture and our most ardent promoter of engineering as a facilitator of great architecture.
-With over 30 years as a practicing engineer, he leads Daedalus in taking a system, rather than component, based design approach when considering strength and stiffness of building systems, which leads to innovative solutions providing results that are not otherwise considered or thought feasible.
+With over 35 years as a practicing engineer, he leads Daedalus in taking a system, rather than component based design approach when considering strength and stiffness of building systems, which leads to innovative solutions providing results that are not otherwise considered or thought feasible.
 Doug takes great care in developing strategies for important project design details while never losing sight or focus on other project values including project budget, schedule, and constructability.
-Doug has led many technologically innovative and diverse projects including new building design, seismic evaluation and strengthening, historic renovation and preservation, sustainable design, and implementation of energy dissipation technologies serving as the lead engineer for the seismic isolation of the Hearst Memorial Mining Building on the UC Berkeley Campus, where base isolation was pioneered in the late 1960s and early 1970s.
+Doug has led many technologically innovative and diverse projects including new building design, seismic evaluation and strengthening, historic renovation and preservation, sustainable design, and implementation of energy dissipation technologies.
+He served as the lead engineer for the seismic isolation of the Hearst Memorial Mining Building on the UC Berkeley Campus where base isolation was pioneered in the late 1960s and early 1970s.
 Thoughtful and with years of practice, he is thorough in his evaluation to discern the most suitable engineering solutions.